 First things first, no more double-cleansing.
 I use nothing more than this simple face wash in the morning and at night.
 And for removing mascara?
 I rinse one of those Magic Eraser towels in water and gently rub my eyes in a circular motion until the mascara is gone.

 Honestly, the First Aid Beauty 5 in 1 eye cream only did so much for my under-eye shadows.
 I missed using a vitamin C–based product to brighten things up.
-After hearing my co-workers rave about this gel, I had to give it a try, especially with the toll quarantine has been taking on my skin.
+After hearing my co-workers rave about this gel, I had to give it a try.
 I've been using this every morning for a week, and my shadows are noticeably brighter.

 It might be easy to tell I have a hard time keeping things as simple as possible, but who doesn't love to put something special on their face before bed?
 This cream has niacinamide, which I find helpful for treating dullness, enlarged pores, and fine lines.